letsdrink/ouzo/docs/utils/arrays.rst

 groupBy
 ~~~~~~~
-Group elements in array using function to grouping elements.
-If set ``$orderField`` grouped elements will be also sorted.
+Groups elements in array using given function.
+If ``$orderField`` is set, grouped elements will be also sorted.

 **Parameters:** ``array $elements``, ``$keyFunction``, ``$orderField = null``